Some of my friends find these to be cynical and unhopeful times. Imagine that.

 - People are voting against their interests.

 - Poor counties in my home state that receive hugely larger amounts of help from the federal government than the taxes they pay are solidly and repeatedly voting for candidates dedicated to drastically reducing that assistance.

-- My state has over 400,000 people who now have medical insurance because of the Affordable Care Act and yet they elected a governor who campaigned clearly and openly on a promise to put an end to their newly acquired insurance.
+- My state has over 400,000 people who now have medical insurance because of the Affordable Care Act and yet they elected a governor and voted for a presidential candidate who campaigned clearly and openly on a promise to put an end to their newly acquired insurance.

 - These things don’t affect me personally except for the accelerating diminishing of my hair as I scratch my head in wonderment.